 If the copywriter joins the project at a later stage the result could not be as good.

-A good UX copywriter needs to know the product from the beginning, go through all the design phases to see what we are selling, what for and how the user should interact with it.
+A good UX copywriter needs to know the product from the beginning and go through all the design phases to see what we are selling, what for and how the user should interact with it.

-For example, if you want to create a website, I advise you to put the designer and the copywriter to work together from the start, this way they can respond much better to the user experience.
+For example, if you want to create a website, allow the designer and the copywriter to work together from the start, this way they can respond much better to the user experience.

 The designer knows where to put the navigation menu, but it’s the copywriter who knows what order should follow and what words should be in each option.

 Focus on the benefit, not on the action